HackUTTT/UTTN_website/README.md

 Fork of [this repository](https://github.com/wonderfullandingpage/mylandingpage).

 # How to setup your Dev environment
+Rename the current Dockerfile as "Dockerfile.prod" and remove the ".dev" extension of the "Dockerfile.dev" file.

 Build the docker image using:

 `docker build -t uttn:latest Dockerfile`